-POLICY 2.4.1 Require developers to separate the cost of parking from the cost of housing in both for sale and rental developments.
-POLICY 2.4.2 Revise residential parking requirements so that structured or off-street parking is permitted up to specified maximum amounts in certain districts, but is not required.
-POLICY 2.4.3 Encourage construction of units that are "affordable by design."
-POLICY 2.4.4 Facilitate housing production by simplifying the approval process wherever possible.
+Implementation 2.4.1.2 Monitor the sales prices of parking spaces in new developments, and re-evaluate policies based on information.
+Policy 2.4.2 Revise residential parking requirements so that structured or off-street parking is permitted up to specified maximum amounts in certain districts, but is not required.
+Implementation 2.4.2.1 Amend parking requirements in the Planning Code.

+Policy 2.4.3 Encourage construction of units that are "affordable by design."
+Implementation 2.4.3.1 The Planning Department will work with the development community and the Department of Building Inspection and the Department of Public Health to explore making changes to the Planning and Building Codes, as appropriate, that will make development less costly without compromising design excellence, translating into less costly units.
+Policy 2.4.4 Facilitate housing production by simplifying the approval process wherever possible.
+Implementation 2.4.4.1 Eliminate the majority of conditional use permit requirements in the Eastern Neighborhoods.
+Implementation 2.4.4.2 Establish strict timelines surrounding Discretionary Review - i.e. do not allow extended continuances for plan reviews.
+Implementation 2.4.4.3 Facilitate efficient environmental review of individual projects by developing and adopting comprehensive local guidance for land use projects that includes significance thresholds, best-practice analytic methods, and standard feasible mitigations.
+Borrow from best practices in local guidance development from other California jurisdictions.
+Implementation 2.4.4.4 Utilize state authorized infill exemptions where appropriate to limit environmental review of residential development consistent with this plan.
 OBJECTIVE 2.5 PROMOTE HEALTH THROUGH RESIDENTIAL DEVELOPMENT DESIGN AND LOCATION Well-planned neighborhoods - those with adequate and good quality housing; access to public transit, schools, and parks; safe routes for pedestrians and bicyclists; employment for residents; and unpolluted air, soil, and water - are healthy neighborhoods.
 Quality living environments in such neighborhoods have been demonstrated to have an impact on respiratory and cardiovascular health, reduce incidents of injuries, improve physical fitness, and improve social capital, by creating healthy social networks and support systems.
 Housing in the plan area should be designed to meet the physical, social and psychological needs of all and in particular, of families with children.
 Housing should also be designed to meet high standards for health and the environment.
 Green structures which use natural systems have better lighting, temperature control, improved ventilation and indoor air-quality which contribute to reduced asthma, colds, flu and absenteeism.
 Also, health based building guidelines can help with health and safety issues such as injury & fall prevention; pest prevention; and general sanitation.
 To promote health at the neighborhood level, the San Francisco Department of Health has facilitated the multi-stakeholder Eastern Neighborhood Community Health Impact Assessment (ENCHIA) to produce a vision for a healthy San Francisco as well as health objectives, measures, and indicators.
 The Department of Public Health (DPH) has worked with the Planning Department and other city agencies to assess the impacts, both positive and negative, of new development, and many aspects of this plan reflect those efforts.
-The policies are as follows:
+The policies and implementation measures are as follows: